smmoosavi/jsx-xml/README.md

 ```

 ### `Raw`
-With this tag you can add data to your xml without escaping.
+This tag allows you to add data to your xml without escaping.

 ```jsx harmony
 /** @jsx JSXXML */